Pinch points and half moons encode Berry curvature: Introduction

-In this Letter, we explore signatures of band--topology which are accesible in conventional, bulk, inelastic neutron scattering, in a broad class of frustrated magnets.
-Building on earlier work \cite{Yan2018,Mizoguchi2018}, we investigate the interplay between the widely observed ``pinch--point'' and ``half--moon'' motifs, and the Berry curvature of associated band--excitations.
-Pinch--points and half--moons arise as a consequence of ``fragmentation'' --- the separation of magnetic degrees of freedom into components with divergence-free (incompressible) and curl-free (irrotational) character \cite{Brooks-Bartlett2014,Yan2018}.
+In this work, we explore signatures of band--topology which are accesible in conventional, bulk, inelastic neutron scattering, in a broad class of frustrated magnets.
+Building on earlier work \cite{Yan2018}, we investigate the interplay between the widely observed ``pinch--point'' and ``half--moon'' motifs, and the Berry curvature of associated band--excitations.
+Pinch--points and half--moons arise as a consequence of ``fragmentation'' --- the separation of magnetic degrees of freedom into components with divergence-free (incompressible) and curl-free (irrotational) character \cite{Brooks-Bartlett2014,Yan2018,Mizoguchi2018}.
 Where bands with divergence--free and curl--free character meet, pinch--point and half--moon features converge on a singular point with incipient Berry curvature of $\pm 2 \pi$ [Fig.~\ref{fig:summary.trivial}].
 If interactions mix states belonging to these two bands, a gap opens, eliminating the singularity, and endowing each band with a Berry curvature $\pm 2 \pi$.
 This is accompanied by characteristic changes in pinch--point and half--moon features approaching the avoided band--touching [Fig.~\ref{fig:summary.topological}].

 We demonstrate these effects for magnon bands in a model of spin--1/2 moments on the Kagome--lattice, where anisotropic exchange interactions provide the driving force for band topology.
-None the less, the resulting phenomenology is very general, and we discuss a range of different candidate systems, developing explicit predictions for the Kagome ferromagnet Cu(1,3-bdc) [\onlinecite{Chisnell2015}].
+None the less, the resulting phenomenology is very general, and we discuss a range of kagome and pyrochlore systems where pinch points and half moons herald a topological band structure, as well as developing detailed predictions for the Kagome ferromagnet Cu(1,3-bdc) [\onlinecite{Chisnell2015}].
+These results provide an explicit connection between the problem of a singular touching between flat and quadratically dispersing bands, previously studied in the context of topological electron bands \cite{Chong2008,Bergman2008,Sun2009,Dora2014,Montambaux2018,Rhim2019,Hwang2021,Rhim2021}, and spectral features routinely measured in frustrated magnets.